 Email: E-mail Charles Gatebe

-Dr. Gatebe received the World Meteorological Organization Young Scientist Award in 2000 and was honored in 2007 by NASA GSFC's Climate and Radiation Branch for his outstanding scientific leadership in conducting airborne measurements to elaborate important surface and atmosphere radiative transfer functions and improve remote sensing retrievals of aerosols and clouds.
+Dr. Gatebe received the World Meteorological Organization Young Scientist Award in 2000 and honored in 2007 by NASA GSFC's Climate and Radiation Branch for his outstanding scientific leadership in conducting airborne measurements to elaborate important surface and atmosphere radiative transfer functions and improve remote sensing retrievals of aerosols and clouds.
 He has won other NASA awards: Best Science Story Award: 2010; NASA Group Achievement Award: 2009 & 2007; NASA GSFC Outstanding Performance in Instrumentation in 2011.